jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 $$
 W_1
 $$
-and the y axis is its corresponding cost average by N samples.
+and the y axis is its corresponding average cost of the N data samples.

 $$
-J(W, b, h, y) = \frac{1}{N} \sum_i (W_1*x_i + - y_i)^2
+J(W, b, h, y) = \frac{1}{N} \sum_i (W_1*x_i - y_i)^2
 $$

 We are ignoring
 $$
-W_2 \text{ and } b.
+W_2 \text{ and } b
 $$
-It is clear that when the gradient at L1 is negative (as shown), we should move W to the right.
+for now, or consider them as constants.
+When the gradient at L1 is negative (as shown), we should move W to the right.
 But by how much?
 We can plot the value of
 $$
 W_2
 $$
-with
+while fixing the value of
 $$
 W_1
 $$
-set to the x value of L1.
-We realize at L2, the gradient is smaller.
-It means the change of
+at L1.
+We realize at L2, the gradient is smaller. i.e. the change of
 $$
 W_2
 $$
 has a smaller impact on the cost comparable with
 $$
-W_1.
+W_1
 $$
-It is pretty obvious that the amount of adjustment for each paramter should be proportional to its partial gradient.
+at that point.
+Therefore, the amount of adjustment for each paramter at
 $$
+(W_1, W_2)
+$$
+should be proportional to its partial gradient at that point. i.e.

+$$
 \Delta W_i \propto \frac{\partial J}{\partial W_i}
 $$

 $$
+\Delta W_i = \alpha \frac{\partial J}{\partial W_i}
+$$

+$$
 W_i = W_i - \alpha \Delta W_i
 $$

+In DL, the varaible
+$$
+\alpha
+$$
+introduce here is called **learning rate**.
+Smaller learning rate will take a longer time (more interation) to find the minima.
+However, as we learn from calcus, the larger the step the higher the error.
+In DL, finding the right value of learning rate is unfortunately a try and error exercise.
+Sometimes we will try value from 1e-6 to 1.
+But let Pieter implement the new idea before going into the details of finding the right value of the learning rate.

 #### Backpropagation